 Paying per user

 Organizations come in all shapes and sizes and that includes your customers.
 If you’re in the b2b market, it’s impossible to predict how many users each of your future customers will have, making paying per user a matter of guesstimates, unless you plan to charge per every user of every customer.
 Consequently, your margin calculations will become increasingly difficult to calculate, leaving your Finance team with a perpetual headache.

 Paying per query

 If calculating long-term margin based on per-user pricing sounds hard, then paying per query takes it even further.
-Each time an end user displays an analytics insight or explores information in a self-service analytical tool, they will hit a pay-as-you-go database (something required from by every query).
+Each time an end user displays an analytics insight or explores information in a self-service analytical tool, they will hit a pay-as-you-go database (something required by every query).
 The result?
-More unpredictable costs, finance team headaches and lost margin.
+More unpredictable costs, finance team headaches, and lost margin.

 With GoodData, which employs the pay-per-workspace model, if your product is being used by 10 different customers and you need 25 GB of additional data (on top of the standard space) to distribute among them, your yearly costs will be: $20 per workspace X 10 customers + 25 X $3.5/1GB = $287,5 X 12 = $3,450 / year.
 Learn more at www.gooddata.com/pricing.

 Keen to find out more about GoodData analytics and its optimized pricing model?
 Why not sign up for our free trial and start building insights for your teams or your customers today?

 Get your dose of interesting facts on analytics in your inbox every month.Subscribe